MicrosoftDocs/sdk-api/sdk-api-src/content/windef/ns-windef-tagrect.md

 ### -field left

-The x-coordinate of the upper-left corner of the rectangle.
+Specifies the <i>x</i>-coordinate of the upper-left corner of the rectangle.

 ### -field top

-The y-coordinate of the upper-left corner of the rectangle.
+Specifies the <i>y</i>-coordinate of the upper-left corner of the rectangle.

 ### -field right

-The x-coordinate of the lower-right corner of the rectangle.
+Specifies the <i>x</i>-coordinate of the lower-right corner of the rectangle.

 ### -field bottom

-The y-coordinate of the lower-right corner of the rectangle.
+Specifies the <i>y</i>-coordinate of the lower-right corner of the rectangle.

 ## -remarks

-By convention, the right and bottom edges of the rectangle are normally considered exclusive.
-In other words, the pixel whose coordinates are ( <b>right</b>, <b>bottom</b> ) lies immediately outside of the rectangle.
-For example, when <b>RECT</b> is passed to the <a href="https://msdn.microsoft.com/98ab34da-ea07-4446-a62e-509c849d95f9">FillRect</a> function, the rectangle is filled up to, but not including, the right column and bottom row of pixels.
-This structure is identical to the  <a href="https://msdn.microsoft.com/library/windows/hardware/ff569236">RECTL</a> structure.
+The RECT structure is identical to the <a href="https://msdn.microsoft.com/library/windows/hardware/ff569236">RECTL</a> structure.